 How Long Will It Take?

-Pump method: varies depending on whether it is continuous feeding (8-12 hours) or bolus feeding
+Pump method: varies depending on whether it is continuous feeding (8 to 12 hours) or bolus feeding

 Will It Hurt?

-Stay in an upright position during the feeding and for 30-60 minutes after the feeding.
+Stay in an upright position during the feeding and for 30 to 60 minutes after the feeding.

-If advised by your doctor, do not exercise after the feeding.
+If advised by your care team, do not exercise after the feeding.

 After the tube feeding, the following steps will be taken by you or a caregiver: